Henduww/EasedDiscordTheme/README.md

 ### Files
 **Source Code -** For copy/pasting into the "Custom CSS" tab, use this if you wish to customize a few bits for yourself.
+**NOTE:** If you're using this file, you need to grab the `:root { }` section from the theme file and add it to the top of the code to get the colors and the background image.

 **Theme File -** For dragging into the "Themes" folder for Better Discord, use this for an easy install.